 To add an asset to your project:

 You can also click AR Library in the Toolbar.
 AR Library will open in a separate window, like in the screen below.

 When you've selected an asset, you'll see its specifications, such as how many vertices a 3D object has or if there are animations contained in the asset.

 To add the asset to your project, click Import.

-When the asset is selected in Spark AR Studio, in the Inspector panel you'll see:
+When the asset is selected in Spark AR Studio, in the Inspector you'll see:

-To add an imported asset to your scene, drag it from the Assets panel in to the scene.
+To add an imported asset to your scene, drag it from the Assets Panel in to the Scene Panel.
 For example, if you want it to appear in someone's surroundings, add it as a child of a plane tracker, or if you want an object to track to track a hand, add it on a hand tracker.